 To reduce problems with noise and interference, the receiver usually has some hysteresis to keep its output steady at the last valid logic level while the input is crossing that transition area, and then outputs a fast edge to the UART when it does go to the other logic level.

 Again, remember that logic 1 = true = "mark" = hi = negative voltage, as mixed up as that may seem; and logic 0 = false = "space" = lo = positive voltage.
-I have found Jameco's 7-LED tester, cat. no. 26729, or the similar cat. no. 14285, to be very helpful in quickly troubleshooting basic RS-232 problems.
+I have found Jameco's 7-LED tester, cat. no. 26729, to be very helpful in quickly troubleshooting basic RS-232 problems.
 Each of the seven major lines is connected through a resistor to a bi-color LED to ground.
 The LED lights up green if the voltage is above ground (meaning a logic 0), and red if the voltage is below ground (meaning a logic 1).
 When no data is going across but all handshaking lines are in the true state (ie, both ends are ready to send and receive), the TD (transmit data) and RD (receive data) LEDs will be red, and all the others will be green.

 Handshake lines: Ok, so we mentioned that there are other connections besides ground and one for data each direction.
 You might wonder why the DB-25 connectors that are so commonly used for RS-232 have so many (25) connections.
 What's the point?
-Well, actually they are all defined in the standard except for four (pins 9, 10, 18, and 25) that are reserved.
+Well, actually they are all defined in the standard except for four (pins 9, 10, 18, and 25) which are reserved.
 It's rare to see more than "the big 8" in use though.